yunyan-he/yunyan-he.github.io/notes/the-Computer-for-the-21st-Century.md

 ### **1\.
 Tabs are NOT AirTags**

 Seeing "inch-sized" Tabs, my first reaction was Apple's AirTag.
-But after a deeper comparison, I realized AirTag is just an isolated, "mute" beacon that only tells you "I am here."
+But after a deeper comparison, I realized that while AirTag is a powerful tracker, it acts more like a "mute" beacon in terms of interaction.
+It only tells you "I am here."

 Weiser's Tabs are active micro-computers.
 They not only know where they are but also serve as interactive interfaces, or even bring dead objects to life—like making a file cabinet open automatically.
 We have not yet built that "environmental system" where objects communicate and collaborate with each other.